Modern Slavery – Slavery and Human Trafficking Statement

 We have a face-to-face training programme for our senior management team as well as those of our employees who have responsibilities in relation to engaging the firm’s suppliers.
 This covers not only the offences in the Act, but how to go about evaluating suppliers and mitigating risks within supply chains.
 Our aim is to raise awareness of the issues and increase informed scrutiny.

 In March 2017 we held a “Supplier Symposium” at our offices, with a programme which included training for our key suppliers on the requirements of the Act as well as our own ethical expectations in this area.
+Following the success of this event a further symposium was held in February 2018.
+This was similarly well-received by our suppliers.

 We try to identify risks to workers in our supply chain, by regularly refreshing the due diligence we carry out on our key suppliers before we engage them and through the ongoing supplier management processes we have in place.

 When selecting our suppliers, price is not our only driver.
 We are committed to buying quality products and services from ethical suppliers and part of measuring this involves assessing the approach a potential supplier takes to its people and the workers in its own supply chain.
+At the start of the year we published an internal "Supplier Relationship Management Guide", which stresses this point.

 In addition, managers responsible for the firm’s relationship with key suppliers visit them at their own premises from time to time.
 This gives us an opportunity to observe first hand their working conditions and to talk to a sample of their workers direct.
 In many cases, we have a contractual right to audit the performance and working practices of our suppliers.